genestack/admin-docs/docs/home/clouds/aws.md

     - The S3 Bucket can use KMS or default S3 encryption.

-    - You need to [configure CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html), you can find an example here [CORS configuration for S3](#configuration-examples)

     - It is recommended to set up a lifecycle rule to clean up unfinished multipart uploads.
 Example of [AbortIncompleteMultipartUpload rule](#configuration-examples).

 2. Create IAM [user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html), [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) (it will be listed below) and [attach](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) the policy to the user.